antoinechoffrut/la_permanence/README.md

 ## Scripts
-1. The script `la-permanence-scraping.py` collects the data.
+1. The script `scraping.py` collects the data.
+2. The script `backup.py` performs hourly, daily, and weekly backup of the datafile.
+3. The script `report.py` is a convenience script, summarizing the most recent data collections.

 ## Notebooks
 1. The Jupyter Notebook `la-permanence-understanding.ipynb` is a very